Y

 Chess 1839

-Small Faces, Savoy Brown, Led Zeppelin, C.C.S.
+Small Faces, Savoy Brown, Led Zeppelin, King Curtis, C.C.S., Candye Kane

 Led Zeppelin clearly lifted their arrangement from the Small Faces' recording (which they took credit for).
 Willie Dixon, who wrote Muddy's tune, eventually sued Zep's Jimmy Page and Robert Plant and received an out-of-court settlement in 1987.